 In total in England, £140bn was owed in student loans in 2019/20 – up 15% on the previous year, with the average amount outstanding for people starting to repay this year, standing at £40,280.

-But according to Hargreaves Lansdown analysis, a student starting this year and taking full tuition fee loans and maintenance loans could end up owing over £61,500 by the time they leave university.
+But according to Hargreaves Lansdown analysis, a student starting this year and taking full tuition fee loans and maintenance loans for fair credit could end up owing over £61,500 by the time they leave university.

 Despite the eyewatering amounts and graduates wanting to chip away at the amount, this could be a waste of money, the Institute of Fiscal Studies claims, as only 17% of graduates repay their student loans in full.